kristithrasher/-Credit_Rish_Analysis/README.md

 ## Summary
 LendingClub, a peer-to-peer lending services company presented me with a credit card credit dataset.
 Using different machine learning models, I was able to predict Credit Risk based on the data and compare them.
-Then had to decide if there is one with positive performance that I would recommend a model to predict credit risk.
+Then had to decide if there is one with positive performance that I would recommend or not.
+After performing the analysis of credit rish using several algorithms I have come to the consclusion that

 * Results
 * Recommendation on which model  to use or there is no recommendation with a justification.